peterkuma/mrr2c/README.md

 Supported variables are listed in the table below.

-Time is expressed as Julian date (fractional number of days since 1 January 4713 BCE 12:00 UTC).
+Time is expressed as Julian date (fractional number of days since -4712-01-01 12:00 UTC).
 To calculate UNIX time (number of seconds since 1 January 1970 00:00), use the formula `(time - 2440587.5)*86400`.
 The time zone depends on the raw data.
 Use the `time_zone` variable to determine the offset.